appleyuchi/Decision_Tree_Prune/README.md

 ----------------CCP--Operation method(end)---------------------------------

+-------------------ECP-Operation method(end)-----------------------
+1.change your datasets path in code
+2.set b_SE=True in sklearn_ECP_TOP.py if you want this to select the best pruned tree.
+3.python sklearn_ECP_TOP.py in the path decision_tree/sklearn_cart-regression_ECP-finish/
+4.Enjoy the results in visualization.

 \----------------------------------------
 You may also interested in the inventer、history of Pruning Algorithms,I have collected them together in the following Link: